Banjo: Early origins

-The modern banjo derives from instruments that have been recorded to be in use in North America and the Caribbean since the 17th century by enslaved people taken from West and Central Africa.
+The modern banjo derives from instruments that have been recorded to be in use in North America and the Caribbean since the 17th century by enslaved people taken from West and Central Africa, such as the kora.
 Their African-style instruments were crafted from split gourds with animal skins stretched across them.
 Strings, from gut or vegetable fibers, were attached to a wooden neck.
 Written references to the banjo in North America and the Caribbean appear in the 17th and 18th centuries.

-The earliest written indication of an instrument akin to the banjo is in the 17th century: Richard Jobson (1621) in describing The Gambia, wrote about an instrument like the banjo, which he called a bandore.
+The earliest written indication of an instrument akin to the banjo is in the 17th century: Richard Jobson (1621) in describing The Gambia, wrote about an instrument which some consider to be similar to the banjo.

+They have little varietie of instruments, that which is most common in use, is made of a great gourd, and a necke thereunto fastned, resembling, in some sort, our Bandora; but they have no manner of fret, and the strings they are either such as the place yeeldes or their invention can attaine to make, being very unapt to yeeld a sweete and musicall sound, notwithstanding with pinnes they winde and bring to agree in tunable notes, having not above sixe strings upon their greatest instrument.

-The term banjo has several etymological claims, one being from the Mandinka language which gives the name of Banjul, capital of The Gambia.
-Another claim is a connection to the West African Akonting: The akonting is made with a long bamboo neck called a bangoe.
-The material for the neck, called ban julo in the Mandinka language, again gives Banjul.
-In this interpretation, Banjul became a sort of eponym for the Akonting as it crossed the Atlantic.
-The instrument's name might also derive from the Kimbundu word mbanza, which is a loan word to the Portuguese language resulting in the term banza.
-Its earliest recorded use was in 1678 in the Caribbean (Martinique) by enslaved Africans.
+The term banjo has several etymological origins.
+One theory links it to the Mandinka language which gives the name of Banjul, capital of The Gambia.
+Another claim is a connection to the West African akonting: it is made with a long bamboo neck called a bangoe.
+The material for the neck, called ban julo in the Mandinka language, again gives banjul.
+In this interpretation, banjul became a sort of eponym for the akonting as it crossed the Atlantic.
+The instrument's name might also derive from the Kimbundu word mbanza, which is a loan word to the Portuguese language resulting in the term banza, which was used by early French travelers in the Americas.
+Its earliest recorded use was in 1678 by the Sovereign Council of Martinique which reinstated a 1654 decree that placed prohibitions and restrictions on "dances and assemblies of negroes" deemed to be kalenda, which was defined as the gathering of enslaved Africans who danced to the sound of a drum and an instrument called the banza.